OutSystems/docs-product/src/setup/eap-flexible-upgrades.md

 You can check the progress of the module preparation step in **Service Center**.

-After a successful Platform Server update and while there's an ongoing module preparation, Service Center displays a message like the following:
+After a successful Platform Server upgrade (after installing the binaries) and while there's an ongoing module preparation, Service Center displays a message like the following:

     SCREENSHOT
     "Your environment has been successfully upgraded to Platform Server version 11.9.0 (see the Release Notes)."